 - Work towards continuous release improvement.

 - Make sure to create a minimum one releasable increment during every sprint.

 Feeling confused about so many inputs.
-Don’t worry you can quickly register for a Product Owner Certification to know the role of a PO.
+Don’t worry you can quickly register for a Product Owner Training Online to know the role of a PO.
 Here you will learn about release planning with practical exercises.
 Know the tools that help in planning also master the art of planning without any tool as well.
 Equip yourself as a PO and you need to own different levels of planning to deliver the end product to your customer.

 - PM – Product Manager